Mozu/PayWithAmazon/README.md

 In order to work with Arc.js, you'll need to have:

  - A Developer Account at [mozu.com](http://mozu.com/login)
- - A Sandbox connected to that developer account, with code actions enabled
+ - Arc.js enabled on your Mozu tenant.
+(Contact your sales or professional services representative for more information.)
  - NodeJS
- - The following global NPM packages installed
+ - The following global NPM packages installed:
     - `yo`
     - `grunt-cli`
     - `generator-mozu-app`

-   Install all of these at once with the following command:
+You can install all of the required NPM packages at once by running the following command in your Terminal (OS X) or Command Prompt (Windows):
    ```sh
    npm i -g yo grunt-cli generator-mozu-app
    ```